Are you wasting your money?

-A recent report from Nerd Wallet indicates that the average credit card debt in U.S. households is $6,741.
+A 2021 report from Experian indicated that the average credit card debt in U.S. households was $5,525.
 That’s a lot of interest paid on credit card balances.
 If you’re carrying a credit card balance, that might be one of your biggest money wasters.

 2. Overdraft bank fees

-The average overdraft fee in the U.S. was $24.38 in 2020, according to the Forbes Advisor website.
+The average overdraft fee in the U.S. was $33.58 in 2021, according to researchers at Statista.com.
 (A bank charges an overdraft fee when you don’t have enough money in your account to cover a transaction.)
 Pay attention to your finances and avoid overdrawing your account, or you’ll waste your money on needless fees.

-You might not think dining out and entertainment are a waste of money, but there are certainly ways in which you can have fun and stay fed for less.
+According to the U.S. Department of Agriculture, the average American spent almost 28% of every food dollar in 2020 on eating out — and that was during the first year of the pandemic, when restaurant spending actually declined!
+You might not think dining out is a waste of money, but if you’re looking to cut expenses or save money, there are certainly ways in which you can have fun and stay fed for less.

 4. Throwing away food